Hours and General Information

 The Environmental Learning Center property is open every day, sunrise to sunset, free of charge.
 For directions to our location, scroll down.
 Our 212-acre property offers visitors the opportunity to explore four distinct ecosystems: riparian, cottonwood forest, wetland and grassland.
 Read below for more information to plan your visit to the Environmental Learning Center (ELC).

 There are four covered picnic tables near the parking lot.
-These are available on a first come, first served basis.
+These are available on a first come, first served basis; they cannot be reserved.

 The Wilcox trail is approximately 1.2 miles long and the Alden trail is approximately 0.6 miles long.
 Both trails travel through several different ecosystems, and there are benches and interpretive signs along both trails.
 Please note, dogs and bikes are not permitted on our trails.